Padmahura/Embedded-Systems---Deepdive/README.md

 # Embedded-Systems---Deepdive
-# For beginners ; Starts from basic C code
+# This repository focuses on Embedded C begineers
+# A step-by step and Day by Day approach